 Wildfire Mitigation Topic Action Item: Fire Prevention and Resilience Policy: Support legislation to increase western wildland fire resiliency and prevention.
 Engage with congressional and administration staff on the continued need for, and importance of, wildfire prevention and resiliency programs and funding across the Western U.S. Funding: Research and evaluate a Community Project Funding or Congressionally Directed Spending request for wildfire mitigation and prevention in a future federal fiscal year appropriations process.
 Ecologically Sensitive Vegetation Management Policy: Support legislation that promotes the principles of ecologically sensitive vegetation management.
-Funding: Research and evaluate federal funding opportunities to support vegetation and land management, including fuel reduction to promote wildfire resiliency and prevention.
+Funding: Research and evaluate federal funding opportunities to support vegetation and land management, including fuel reduction and prescribed fire to promote wildfire resiliency and prevention.

-Conservation & Species Protection Торіс Action Item: Conservation Grazing Policy: Support legislation that includes conservation grazing as a measure of wildfire mitigation and natural resource management.
+Conservation & Species Protection Topic Action Item: Conservation Grazing Policy: Support legislation that includes conservation grazing as a measure of wildfire mitigation and natural resource management.
 Engage with congressional staff on the importance of conservation grazing and its necessity as a tool for biodiversity conservation.
 Funding: Research and evaluate funding opportunities and federal actions to support conservation grazing and grazing for the purpose of fuel reduction and invasive species control.
 Habitat Enhancements Policy: Support legislation to conserve endangered, threatened, or at-risk critical species in the Bay Area and the State of California.
-This includes identifying funding opportunities to support habitat and wildlife on the peninsula.
 Funding: Research and evaluate federal funding to support natural and working lands, including native species and habitat.

-Protection of Scenic Landscapes and Maintaining Healthy Working Lands Policy: Identify and support measures the District can participate in regarding the Biden Administration's 30x30 Initiative, America the Beautiful.
-Funding: Research and evaluate opportunities to acquire land for conservation.
-Identify funding opportunities to support current District land management and conservation efforts.
-Cutting the Green Tape Initiative & Streamlining Permitting Processes Policy: Identify and pursue congressional action and/or administrative regulation to streamline permitting processes for environmental restoration and natural resource projects and increase regulatory staff capacity to process applications. Ŭ
+Protection of Scenic Policy: Identify and support measures the District can participate in Landscapes and with regards to the Biden Administration's 30x30 Initiative, America Maintaining Healthy the Beautiful.
+Research and evaluate opportunities to acquire land Working Lands for conservation.
+Funding: Identify funding opportunities to support new land acquisitions and current land management and conservation efforts.
+Cutting the Green Policy: Identify and pursue congressional action and/or Tape Initiative & administrative regulation to streamline environmental review and Streamlining permitting processes for environmental restoration and natural Permitting Processes resource projects and increase regulatory staff capacity to process Č applications.

-Climate Change Торіс Action Item: Greenhouse Gas Emission Reductions Policy: Support legislation and engage in congressional action to reduce greenhouse gas emissions and promote climate resilience.
+Climate Change Topic Action Item: Greenhouse Gas Emission Reductions Policy: Support legislation and engage in congressional action to reduce greenhouse gas emissions and promote climate resilience.
 Engage with the Biden Administration's 30x30 initiative and support provisions to reduce greenhouse emissions.
-Funding : Research and evaluate federal funding for activities to reduce greenhouse gas emissions and climate impacts.
+Funding: Research and evaluate federal funding for activities to reduce greenhouse gas emissions and climate impacts.
 Pursue federal funding for electric vehicle charging infrastructure.
-Carbon Sequestration and Forest Management Policy: Engage with federal legislation and regulation that encourages carbon sequestration activities.
-Funding: Research and evaluate federal funding to support District- related carbon sequestration activities.
+Carbon Sequestration and Forest Management Policy: Engage with federal legislation and regulation that encourages carbon sequestration activities, especially through natural ecosystem processes.
+Support legislation and regulation the promote forest management methods to improve the long-term resilience of forest carbon stocks.
+Funding: Research and evaluate federal funding to support District-related carbon sequestration activities.
 Climate Adaptation and Resiliency for Natural and Working Landscapes Policy: Support policies to gather information about climate change, impacts, and management strategies.
 Support legislation and regulation to increase public land resiliency to climate change.
 Engage in congressional hearings on the impacts of climate change on public lands.
 Identify and participate in legislative processes regarding partnerships on reducing invasive species and negative climate impacts.
 Upon more information, pursue the Biden Administration's 30x30 initiative to provide incentives for voluntary conservation practices on working lands.